 Above, from left: Lincoln Journal Star, Kansas City Star

 Above, from left: North Platte Telegraph, New York Post.

 All images above courtesy of The Newseum, except for the North Platte Telegraph.

-Posted by Sean YD at 6:27 AM
+Posted by Sean Weide at 6:27 AM

 Suddenly, that "snow event" forecast for Thursday, seemed insignificant.
 Even President George W. Bush's trip to Omaha earlier Wednesday - only the ninth time Bush has visited the city and eight more times than President Bill Clinton - was nearly forgotten.
 (Bush left town about a half-hour before the shootings.)